neelsshah2006/url_shortner_api/README.md

 node server.js
 ```

-The server will start on `http://localhost:5000` (or your specified port in the environment variables).
+The server will start on `http://localhost:5000` (or your specified port).

 ---